 The surgery itself is done at the ASPCA Spay-Neuter Alliance in Asheville later that day.

 To learn more about the Humane Alliance Clinic, go to their website:

-The dogs and cats are kept overnight and returned to our office the next morning.
-You will return between 8:00-8:30 on Thursday morning to pick up your animal friend.
+The dogs and cats are kept overnight and returned to our office the next morning, Tuesday.
+You will return between 11:15 am to 12 noon on Tuesday morning to pick up your animal friend.
 At that time, you will receive an instruction sheet on post-operative care.